 Editor’s Note: We’ve been studying relationships for the last four decades, but we still have so much to learn.
 Through the stories and experiences shared in Real Relationships, we aim to paint a more realistic picture of love in the world today.
 The views, thoughts, and opinions expressed in this article belong solely to the author, and are not necessarily based on research conducted by The Gottman Institute.

-Will and Oscar Secrist met in 2008.
-When they got married in 2012, they were both still in the closet—Oscar as a transgender homosexual man and Will as a cisgender homosexual man.
+Matt* and Isaac* met in 2008.
+When they got married in 2012, they were both still in the closet—Isaac as a transgender homosexual man and Matt as a cisgender homosexual man.
 We had the pleasure of learning more about their love story and their journey of coming out to themselves, and each other.

 So, first thing’s first, tell me about your story!